 Fill out this online form.
-A Help Desk ticket will be created in your name and a member of the Network Services team will reach out to you to begin the process.
+A Service Desk ticket will be created in your name and a member of the Network Services team will reach out to you to begin the process.

 I have a desktop fax machine.
 Can I keep using it?

 Maybe.
-Please contact the ITS Help Desk to see if the digital converter is compatible with your fax machine model.
+Please contact the ITS Service Desk to see if the digital converter is compatible with your fax machine model.

 I'm already set up on Online Faxing but I'm having trouble with it.